yonatankarp/yonatankarp.com/clb66s76t00o510nv1elzb8vw.md

 Our problem now is that the bucket uses a linked list, a data structure that is unsorted.
 What if we would use a data structure that is sorted by nature?

-If we replace our bucket implementation with a balanced binary tree, we can ensure that each element in the bucket could be found with the worst-case complexity of `O(log(n))` which is much better than what we had before.
+We can replace our bucket implementation with a balanced binary tree.
+By doing so, we can ensure that each element in the bucket could be found with the worst-case complexity of `O(log(n))`.
+This is much better than what we had before.

 ![](https://cdn-images-1.medium.com/max/1600/1*84NP4Y4RVJgPtYtOfJS93g.png align="center")